jiteshmohapatra/Task2_Bharat_Intern_WithDjango/README.md

 Feel free to explore the tasks and documents linked above to get a better understanding of the internship's scope and my contributions.

+## Features

+- Task Assignment: Users can assign tasks to others and track their progress.
+- Task Management: Users can create, edit, and mark tasks as completed.
+- Chat Functionality: Users can communicate through a chat system.
+- My Tasks: Users can view tasks assigned to them.
+- Assigned Tasks: Users can see tasks they've assigned to others.
+- Completed Tasks: Users can view completed tasks.

 ## Contact